 As they stepped out of the inn, the sun warmed them pleasantly.
 Dean opened their shirt and pulled it out of their jeans, keeping the t-shirt underneath tucked in.
 They went to their car and got their sunglasses from the rear view mirror, then Dean pulled a gun from the glove compartment.
-They pushed it into the back of their pants, before heading down the way Grey had told him to take.
+They pushed it into the back of their pants, before heading down the way Grey had told them to take.

 Dean was surprised to see how ordinarily small town-ish Courage was.
 If they didn't know better, they would have thought themself to be in just any place on the American map with less than 1000 inhabitants.
 They shook their head over this scam, but none the less admired the beauty of the place.